rtavenner/spherical/README.md

 Imagine you are stuck to the surface of a sphere with a dodecahedral pattern drawn on it.
 It would seem that you are stuck in an endless network of pentagons, three around a vertex.
 Yet there are only twelve pentagons.
 This project is the same idea, but in one more dimension.

+(Note: The program is written in Elm.
+The index.html file is the output of the Elm compiler.)